flame-engine/flame/doc/development/documentation.md

       ```console
       pip install -r doc/_sphinx/requirements.txt
       ```
+4. Melos as per the [contributing](../../CONTRIBUTING.md#environment-setup) guide.

-Once these prerequisites are met, you can build the documentation by switching to the `doc/_sphinx` directory and running `make html`, or use the built-in Melos target:
+Once these prerequisites are met, you can build the documentation by switching to the root project and running the built-in Melos target:

 ```console
 melos doc-build